RemyaVKarthikeyan/RecommenderSystem_Ml_Databricks/README.md

 2.2.2.Extra features to be implemented .

-For this task, an implementation of the above which is correct, fully documented and clearly explained can only receive a maximum mark of 69% for this component.
-Higher scoring submissions will need to implement additional features, such as:
+For this task, include additional features, such as:

 You can receive more marks for multiple runs as part of your experiment, for example, training models with different hyperparameters.